Skip to content

 kubectl get pods -n centaur-system -l centaur.ai/managed=true

-If a run fails because the sandbox pod exits or is deleted, inspect the durable execution before retrying:
+If a run fails because the sandbox pod exits or is deleted, inspect the durable session and api-rs logs before retrying:

-kubectl exec -n centaur-system deploy/centaur-centaur-api -- curl -s \
+kubectl exec -n centaur-system deploy/centaur-centaur-api-rs -- curl -s \

 kubectl get pods -n centaur-system -l centaur.ai/managed=true